JakeSteam/blog-programming/_posts/2018-10-16-displaying-a-power-saving-enabled-bar-inside-your-android-app.md

 }
 ```

-This workaround isn’t perfect, as it only tells you if the user has STAMINA MODE enabled, not whether it is currently active.
+This workaround isn't perfect, as it only tells you if the user has STAMINA MODE enabled, not whether it is currently active.
 For example, the user may have it set to activate at 20% battery, and currently be at 100%, yet the check will still return true.
 As such, consider whether it is worth implementing for Sony devices.

 An [example power saving bar project](https://github.com/JakeSteam/PowerSavingBarDemo) has also been created for this tutorial.